What’s on this page

 Certain policies can be created by the domain owner to tell DMARC how to treat messages.
-The policy can be set to none, where the message is delivered normally; quarantine, which places the message in a quarantine folder like junk or spam; or reject, and the message is bounced.
+During the DMARC setup process, the policy can be set to none, where the message is delivered normally; quarantine, which places the message in a quarantine folder like junk or spam; or reject, and the message is bounced.

 Additionally, DMARC also offers unique reporting features that can help further prevent phishing and spoofing attacks.
 In fact, domain owners using DMARC are able to see where each email using their domain is being sent from.
 That means that potential spoofing attacks can be stopped in their tracks.

-- Domain owner can specify how to treat unauthenticated messages
+- The domain owner can specify how to treat unauthenticated messages

-- Domain owner can see where email using their domain is being sent from
+- The domain owner can see where email using their domain is being sent from

 - Fills in the gaps where SPF and DKIM fail